Trying to plan your next vacation and have major sticker shock? Scroll to find out some affordable spring break trips for families in the U.S.

 San Diego has many white sandy beaches to catch a wave or just to relax on.
 But if you’re looking for the right spot for a sunset, Pacific Beach Pier is it.

-Your family will love Balboa Park, that’s jam-packed with museums, gardens, theatres, and the world-famous San Diego Zoo.
+Your family will love Balboa Park, which is jam-packed with family friendly attractions, museums, gardens, theatres, and the world-famous San Diego Zoo.
 These are popular California landmarks.

 Our favorite thing to do in San Diego is visiting LEGOLAND California!
 It has a more laid-back vibe than Disneyland but there are so many fun things for kids to do.